grushaprasad/cosc426/Final.md

 ## Phase two: Pilot proposal + feedback (in a group)

+* [Final project groups](https://docs.google.com/spreadsheets/d/1RGXBPNgqQVsYPk6myhhS4TK-eHgX8s2u5a6auBXQeeo/edit?usp=sharing) (Only for F24 COSC 426B; you need to be signed in with your Colgate email)

 ## Phase three: Results presentation (in a group)

 ## Phase four: Poster presentation (in a group)